megvii-research/hpman/README.md

 It provides an interface to store and retrieve aribitrary information provided at hyperparameter definition.
-Downstream libraries and frameworks could utilies these provided information to better serve its own purpose.
+Downstream libraries and frameworks could utilize these provided information to better serve its own purpose.

 For example, say we would like to create an argparse interface for setting